awsdocs/aws-proton-administrator-guide/doc_source/ag-create-svc.md

    }
    ```

-**Create a service without a service pipeline as shown in the following example command and response\.**
+**Create a service without a service pipeline as shown in the following CLI example command and response\.**

 The following shows an example spec that *doesn't* include service pipeline inputs\.